xueren-ge/Statistical-Machine-Learning/Regression and Regularization/README.md

 $$
 Note that $\mathcal{L}$ is general loss function, it can be SSE, mean absolute error, Huber loss, $\epsilon$-insensitive loss.

+You can clearly see that there is a tradeoff between the optimization function.
+By adjusting $\lambda$, we can decide whether to focus on minimizing the loss function or finding a regression function.

+## Visualization

 To illustrate 2 point in the Why Overfitting section, I generate 5 point according to target function $f(x) = x^{2} + n$, where,
 $n \sim \mathcal{N} (0, \sigma = 0.1)$, and $x \in [-1,1]$.
 Note that $n$ is the noise here.
 As is shown in the sketch below,
 ![skecth](https://github.com/masqueraderx/Statistical-Machine-Learning/blob/main/Regression%20and%20Regularization/Q1.jpg)